JUAN FONSECA TAPIA

 Lynn Discenza is a founding member and current president of the Waterbury PFLAG Chapter; a member of Stonewall Speakers; a Co-Leader of Open Hearts LGBT ministry at St. Patricks–St. Anthony Roman Catholic Church; Co-Facilitator of the Ridgefield CT LGBTQ+ Youth Support Group; and a member of the greater New York City LGBT Inter-parish Collaborative.
-He/She identifies as pansexual, gender fluid and has three biological children and a foster son.
-He/She is president of an aerospace design company located in Middlebury.
+She identifies as transgender, pansexual and has three biological children and a foster son.
+She is president of an aerospace design company located in Middlebury.